 The Open House phase of the annual spring holiday is also swinging into action.
-Department heads have been alerted to ap-point facility and student chairmen and start work on organiz-ing their exhibits.
-Descriptions of exhibits and requests for space must be returned to John J. Ahern before March 15.
-Evaluation of the exhibits wil Evaluation of the exhibits will be conducted again this year on the basis of attractiveness, originality, effectiveness and degree of student participation, and the winning department will be awarded a plaque.
-Second and third place awards are also given.
-The appearance, competence and showmanship of student axhibiture will be extracted. dent exhibitors will be stressed in the competition.
-Campus publicity operations are already under way as Richards and Hoeft met with Mel Friedlander and Dave Miller of Technology Plans were drafted for a four-page Junior Week special edition similar to the one inaugurated last year by Dave Pasik, then editor-in- Wardell named social committee co-chairman Richard Wardeli, fourth term MetP., was appointed co-chairman of the social committee by the ITSA Feb.
+Department heads have been alerted to ap-point faculty and student chairmen and start work on organiz-ing their exhibits.
+Descriptions of exhibits and requests for space the competition.

+Campus publicity operations are already under way as Richards and Hoeft met with Mel Friedlander and Dave Miller of Technology

+Plans were drafted for a four-page Junior Week special edition similar to the one inaugurated last year by Dave Pasik, then editor-in-chief.

+Wardell named social committee co-chairman

+Richard Wardell, fourth term Richard Wardell, fourth term MetE, was appointed co-chairman of the social committee by the ITSA Feb.
 15. The committee, composed of the social chairman of each class, was recently created to control social activities of classes and ITSA-dependent organizations.
 Don Lynch is the other chairman.
-The major jeb of the committee will be the running of two or three will be the running of two or three The major job of the committee will be the running of two or three off-school dances, per year, which are to be held jointly by all the classes.
+The major job of the committee will be the running of two or three off-school dances per year, which off-school dances per year, which are to be held jointly by all the classes.
 Profits or losses are to be shared pro-rata among the classes.
 Two of the possible three off-school dances are the Junior Prom and the Integral Ball.

-Campus dances and all other allschool activities must be registered and okayed by the social commit-tee.
-The committee will do the scheduling so as to prevent activi-ties from interfering with each Popular prof Meister new physics fellow When Arnold G. Meister, assistant professor of physics, was re-cently elected a fellow of the American Physics Society, it was American Physics Society, it was a case of a home town boy making good.
+Campus dances and all other allschool activities must be registered and okayed by the social commit-The committee will do the scheduling so as to prevent activi-ties from interfering with each

+When Arnold G. Meister, assistant professor of physics, was recently elected a fellow of the American Physics Society, it was American Physics Society, it was a case of a home town boy making good.
 Chicago-born, he attended Central YMCA College.
 Upon receiving his bachelor of science degree there, he came to IIT in 1942 as an instructor in physics, meanwhile doing graduate work.
 He received his Ph.D. in 1948.

+Although he is not too well.

-Although he is not too well-known among lower termers, due to the subjects he teaches, his reputation with upperclassmen is one of the best.
-He is well known for his thorough preparation of Ieehis thorough preparation of lec-tures and his habit of avoiding long derivations, that common night-mare of all Tech-hawks.
+Although he is not too well known among lower termers, due to the subjects he teaches, his repto the subjects he teaches, ms rep-utation with upperclassmen is one of the best.
+He is well known for his thorough preparation of lec-tures and his habit of avoiding long derivations, that common night-mare of all Tech-hawks.

+AARISTER

-MEISTER Dr. Meister has two major pre-occupations besides his teaching: occupations besides his teachingthis family and a mysterious something known as "Vibrational Spectra."
+Dr. Meister has two major pre occupations besides his teaching: occupations besides his teaching: his family and a mysterious something known as "Vibrational Spectra."
 It was his work in the latter, incidentally, which was responsible for his election into the aforementioned American Physics Society.
-According to Dr. Thompson, Chairman of the physics department, the society is the principal organization of physicists in the country, and membership therein is considered quite an honor. considered quite an honor.
+According to Dr. Thompson, chairman of the physics department, the society is the principal organization of physicists in the ment, the society is the principal, organization of physicists in the country, and membership therein is considered quite an honor.